aaronsaray/aaronsaray.com/_posts/2012-04-10-filtering-and-validating-discussion.markdown

 **[Aaron Saray](http://aaronsaray.com)**

 I have two thoughts.
 First, we always talk about escaping output when it comes to the user.
 However, there always seems to be a bit of confusion when the actual escaping should happen.
-Don't you indeed escape potentially unsafe data going to your database (see: mysql_real_escape_string()) but you also escape it going outwards (htmlentities, etc)...
+Don't you indeed escape potentially unsafe data going to your database (see: `mysql_real_escape_string()`) but you also escape it going outwards (`htmlentities`, etc)...
 So the question is where do you draw the line with escaping?
 Could one argue that you could do htmlentities before you store the data too?

 Jeremy - in regards to your primitive checking.
 I've never come across a good standard for doing that checking.
-However, I've been known to write special methods per class... something like "_checkSanity()" with enough domain knowledge and type knowledge to filter out unwanted data.
+However, I've been known to write special methods per class... something like `_checkSanity()` with enough domain knowledge and type knowledge to filter out unwanted data.
 I'm sure that's not the best way to do it, however.
 I generally would trigger a failure than to filter the content.

 **[Eric Lightbody](http://ericlightbody.com)**